 Check, let’s dig into it!

 - 1 #1 Enable the parallel downloading feature in Chrome

-- 3 #3 Close any web page to prevent them from stealing your bandwidth
+- 3 #3 Close any web pages that could stealing your bandwidth

 - 4 #4 Leave Chrome alone when downloading